wormhole-foundation/xdapp-book/src/dapps/architecture/5_relayers.md

 **_Advantages:_**

 - Specialized relayers can perform off-chain untrusted computation.
-- They are highly customizeable and can perform batching, conditional delivery, multi-chain deliveries, etc.
+- They are highly customizable and can perform batching, conditional delivery, multi-chain deliveries, etc.
 - Can home-roll an incentive structure.

 **_Disadvantages_**